facundobatista/pyempaq/README.md

 There are two phases: packing and execution.

-The **packing** is run by the project developer, only once, before distribution.
+The **packing phase** is executed by the project developer, only once, before distribution.
 It's a simple step where the developer runs PyEmpaq indicating all needed info, and PyEmpaq will produce a single `<projectname>.pyz` file.
 That's all, and that only file is what is needed for distribution.

 In this packing phase, PyEmpaq builds the indicated packed file, putting inside: